UHDanke/gd_docs/triggers/area.md

 Area Fade and Area Tint effects do not apply if the object or Area Parent is not visible.
 An object counts as visible if its center is within 0.5 blocks of the screen's edges.
-For Area Scale, Rotate and Move the effect is applied in most cases regardless if the object is visible, however this is inconsistent.
+For Area Scale, Rotate and Move the effect is applied in most cases regardless if the object is visible.
 Link Visible can be used to force objects to be visible to fix any issues regarding visibility.

 ## Effect Strength Coefficient